takumishibaike/takumishibaike.github.io/_pages/research.md

 ["Evidence of Civil Society Exclusion in the Organization of African Unity."](../research/paper9/) (with Alfred Oduro).

-"The analysis of Canadian media coverage on military procurement (2001-2019)" (with Jean-Christophe Boucher)
+"The analysis of Canadian media coverage on military procurement (2001-2019)." (with Jean-Christophe Boucher).

 ## Non-referred Publications